 Do apply!
 It is a really wonderful programme and offers so much diversity.
-For example, in the group the age bracket is from 25 to 45 years.
-This means that you have to enter SIMP with and open mind.
+This means that you have to enter SIMP with an open mind.
 More conventional ways of learning teach young people learn from old people but in this digital age older people have a lot to learn from younger.
 There is also a great diversity of experience, nationalities and subjects.
 There is so much thought and strategy put in every single step of the programme.
 It really is an amazing journey!

 If you had to choose one thing that you liked about the programme, what would that be?

 It would be that the programme includes theory and learning by experience.
-SIMP has a wonderful combination of classroom training and fieldtrips, not only in Sweden but also in other countries as China and Indonesia.
-We learn best practices from Sweden, but we also learn from each other as we all come from countries with similar level of development that are facing the same challenges.
+SIMP has a wonderful combination of classrom training and fieldtrips, not only in Sweden but also in other countries as China and Indonesia.
+We learn best practices from high level experts in Sweden, but we also learn from each other as we all come from countries with similar level of development that are facing the same challenges.
 That is the best way of learning.